shaliu-s/Probe/README.md

 - STILL NO LIE DETECTOR FOR LANGUAGE MODELS: PROBING EMPIRICAL AND CONCEPTUAL ROADBLOCKS

-- Learning to Trust Your Feelings: Leveraging Self-awareness in LLMs for Hallucination Mitigation
+- Learning to Trust Your Feelings: Leveraging Self-awareness in LLMs for Hallucination Mitigation (2024.01 | ACL Workshop 2024 | X2Robot)

-- Factual Confidence of LLMs: on Reliability and Robustness of Current Estimators
+- Factual Confidence of LLMs: on Reliability and Robustness of Current Estimators **(2024.07 | ACL 2024 | AWS AI Labs)**

-- The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets **(2023.10|COLM 2024 |Northeastern University\MIT)**
+- The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets **(2023.10 | COLM 2024 | Northeastern University\MIT)**

-- DISCOVERING LATENT KNOWLEDGE IN LANGUAGE MODELS WITHOUT SUPERVISION **(2022.12 |ICLR 2023 | UC Berkeley\Peking University)**
+- DISCOVERING LATENT KNOWLEDGE IN LANGUAGE MODELS WITHOUT SUPERVISION **(2022.12 | ICLR 2023 | UC Berkeley\Peking University)**

 - Probing classifiers: Promises, shortcomings, and advances **(2021.09 | Technion – Israel Institute of Technology)**